GSNorCal Volunteer Essentials

 GSNorCal provides a breakdown of “how the cookie crumbles” in our council shown here in this infographic.

 Please share this information with girls and their parents/guardians so everyone’s clear on how product program revenue makes it possible for GSNorCal to serve girls.
 Proceeds resulting from product program support other Girl Scout program activities—in fact, council-sponsored product program participation are a primary way in which GSNorCal raises funds to support Girl Scouting.
 The percentage of money to be allocated to participating groups (like yours) is determined by GSNorCal and explained to girls and adults as part of the product program activity orientation.

 The troop proceeds from product program participation does not become the property of individual girl members.
 Girls, however, may be eligible for recognition and rewards that they put toward Council-sponsored camps, programs and programmatic materials.

 Before You Start

 You’re Not Alone!

-Support From GSNorCal: Your Volunteer Learning Portal has everything you need for a successful Fall or Cookie Sale: training modules, job aids, forms, helpful hints, and other resources are all there for you and your girls to have the most successful sale ever! training.girlscoutsnorcal.org.
+Support From GSNorCal: Your Volunteer Learning Portal (training.gsnorcal.org) has everything you need for a successful Fall Product or Cookie Program: training modules, guides, forms, helpful hints, and other resources are all there for you and your girls to have the most successful product program ever!
 GSNorCal staff are always eager to answer your questions when you contact email@example.com or call (800) 447-4475 ext.
 0.

 Support from Troop Families: It’s not a requirement to have a "Cookie Parent", but it’s highly recommended.
 Ask your families to support the troop by taking on helpful roles such as: Troop Sale Manager, Cookie Parent, Booth Coordinator, Cupboard Runner, Money Handler, Inventory Manager, Booth Sale Adult, and Cookie Communications Manager.

 Before you start, parents and guardians must grant permission for girls to participate and must be informed about the girls’ whereabouts when they are engaged in product program activities.
 Specific permission must be obtained when a girl intends to use the internet for product marketing.
 A parent, guardian, or other adult must know each girl’s whereabouts when she is engaged in product sales, and if and when she is online.

 Safety Activity Checkpoint